 Team

-Led by Stephanie Heller and Fatou Diagne — one of the very few women-led GPs in European private credit — joined by Humphrey Nokes, who pioneered European venture lending from 1999, and Eliott Saba, who built and led growth credit at Silicon Valley Bank.
-More than 100 years of combined credit and venture experience across fourteen full-time professionals.
+Bootstrap is led by Stephanie Heller and Fatou Diagne, who founded the firm in 2015 and remain one of the very few women-led GPs in European private credit.
+They are joined by Humphrey Nokes, who pioneered the European venture lending industry from 1999, and Eliott Saba, who built and led growth credit at Silicon Valley Bank.
+The full team carries more than 100 years of combined credit and venture experience across fourteen full-time professionals, and a track record of consolidating the European market — including the 2023 acquisition of Silicon Valley Bank's German loan portfolio.

 04